Are you ready to fly free around the U.S with your family, best friend, spouse or any person of your choice? Enter the Southwest Companion Pass!

 While I’ll carefully walk you through the process in my free guide, the basics include applying for 2 of Southwest’s Chase Rapid Rewards credit cards when they have high sign-up bonuses of at least 50,000 points.

-There are easy ways to earn those additional points through everyday spending on these credit cards, starting all shopping at the online Rapid Rewards Shopping Portal, earning points automatically when dining out through Rapid Rewards Dining, booking hotels through SouthwestHotels.com and even by easy tasks like subscribing to the Wall Street Journal or Barron’s for 3 months for $12 to earn up to 1400 points!
+There are easy ways to earn additional points (beyond credit card bonuses) through everyday spending on these credit cards, starting all shopping at the online Rapid Rewards Shopping Portal, earning points automatically when dining out through Rapid Rewards Dining, booking hotels through SouthwestHotels.com and even by easy tasks like subscribing to the Wall Street Journal or Barron’s for 3 months for $12 to earn up to 1400 points!

 Which Points Qualify for the Pass?

-When it comes to earning the Pass, unfortunately, not all Rapid Rewards points are created equal :).
-Some qualify and some do not.
+When it comes to earning the pass, unfortunately, not all Southwest points are created equal :).
+Some qualify toward the pass and some do not.
 While there are not quite a million ways to earn points, there are plenty of opportunities to earn qualifying points.

 - Paid flights on Southwest (6X points per $1 for Wanna Getaway fares, 10X points per $1 for Anytime fares and 12X points per $1 for Business Select fares).
 They’ve even been known to offer promotions where you can earn DOUBLE points on any paid flights.

 - Base points (not BONUS points) earned via transactions with Rapid Rewards partners, which may include the Rapid Rewards Shopping Portal, car rentals, paying your electric bill, Rapid Rewards Dining, booking a hotel through SouthwestHotels.com, and other programs.

 Here are the points that DO NOT count:

-- Anything that says “bonus” points (except for the “bonus” points you earn with the Southwest credit cards after meeting the minimum spend)
+- Anything that says “bonus” points (excluding the “bonus” points you earn with the Southwest credit cards after meeting the minimum spend)

-- Transferred points from Chase Ultimate Rewards, another rewards program or from another individual (Note: Until March 31, 2017 points transferred from some hotel loyalty programs like Marriott, which had various package options, DID count toward the SWCP, but don’t any longer.)
+- Points that you transfer from Chase Ultimate Rewards or another rewards program (Note: Until March 31, 2017 points transferred from some hotel loyalty programs like Marriott, which had various package options, DID count toward the SWCP, but don’t any longer.)
 You CAN transfer points from cards like Chase Sapphire Preferred and use them for FREE travel on Southwest, but they DO NOT count toward the pass.